irasponsible/cities2-flag-icons/README.md

 **Why isn't this on PDX Mods?**
 - Modding Toolchain is a lost cause on Linux, so I can't use it
 - I don't know C#
+- There's no way to put this on PDX mods without those two.

+If someone wants to package these into a mod, I'd be happy to work with someone - just can't do it myself at the moment.

 **Can you move the flag to the left to match the vanilla Region icons?**
 I'd love to - but I don't have a copy of the the thumbnails without the stamp already on them.
 If you want to go through and cleanly remove the country-digraph stamp from every thumbnail, let me know.